1962 Rangoon University protests: Undermining education as a channel for social mobility and elite recruitment

 The new military regime of General Ne Win was faced with a particularly effective and expanding educational system in Burma, which was deemed one of the best in Asia in the 1930s and 1940s.
-Access to free education enabled broad sections of the Burmese society in the post-independence phase to climb the social latter.
+Access to free education enabled broad sections of the Burmese society in the post-independence phase to climb the social ladder.
 Students exhibited enormously diverse socio-economic and ethnic backgrounds and entry into university was also increasingly granted to girls.
 Thus, personal advancement through education was one of the four major channels for social mobility in Burma at this time.
 In this regard, some authors argue that the crackdown on the student protests must be regarded as the first of many steps by the new military regime to close this classic channel for social mobility and elite recruitment in favour of recruitment through the military.
 Accordingly, attendance at the military college at Maymyo became the primary avenue into elite status.